-The TUW Doctor of Management has several unique features:
+TUW Doctor of Management features:

 - Instructors themselves are scholar-practitioners actively involved in their own professional work, solving problems and improving performance to keep pace with major trends in today’s world.

-- The program is designed to use a unique pedagogy in an online delivery method that provide students the flexibility to conveniently advance their education and still maintain busy schedules, work, and family lives.
+- The program is designed to use a unique pedagogy in an online delivery method that provides students the flexibility to conveniently advance their education and still maintain busy schedules, work, and family lives.

 - A convenient program course structure, including course assignments and research options that provide students the flexibility of completing their doctorates at their own pace.

 In addition, the Doctor of Management is designed to enable students to gain a broader conceptual mastery of the Scholar-Practitioner Model of research in professional practice through a greater understanding of its subject matter, literature, theory, and methods.
 The program’s scholarly and professional activities are designed to advance the student substantially beyond the educational accomplishments of a Master’s degree program.
 The main goal of the program is to develop scholar-practitioners who understand how to integrate research as a regular component of professional practice and translate academic research into real-world solutions involving management at both the individual and organizational levels.